Middle School English Teacher

 We have made the advancement of DEI-related work a primary professional development priority for the school.
 All faculty and staff have set goals for themselves on a range of topics from reviewing curricular and programmatic content and teaching practices; to personal growth and development through workshops, conversations, and reading; to evaluating various policies and procedures to ensure we are creating an equitable and inclusive experience for our young men.

-This blog post was written by Charles Harley, Upper School Coordinator for the Diversity and Community Committee.
+This blog post was written by Charles Harley, Upper School teacher and coach.
 The blog explains the “I See You” campaign, an effort launched by Harley to recognize, support and lift up the Landon faculty and staff.

 Landon celebrated Women's History Month with an assembly that featured personal stories and powerful messages from teachers and parents to the boys and the community.